kuvivek/drivingTheoryInGermany/README.md

 464. There is a tunnel on my route.
 What should I know?
 ✅ I should know how escape routes are indicated in tunnels
-❌I can be sure that help will arrive promptly in the event of emergencies
+❌ I can be sure that help will arrive promptly in the event of emergencies
 ✅ I should know how I park and leave my vehicle if I am unable to continue driving
 **Comment**:  In the event of a fire in the tunnel, there is a danger to life: pull over to the side of the road immediately, switch off the engine
-and leave your vehicle ❌leave the car keys in the ignition.
+and leave your vehicle –leave the car keys in the ignition.
 Look for the nearest escape route or emergency exit and alert the tunnel monitoring
 center via the emergency call station.

 465. Under what emergency telephone number can you call the emergency services anywhere in Europe?right